ktywb/vivado-risc-v/README.md

 ## Prepare the SD card
 Use USB SD card reader to connect SD card to the workstation, and run:
 ```
+# Remember to modify lines 45 and 48 in ./mk-sd-image.
+# make xxx -j   ->   make xxx -jxx
 ./mk-sd-card
 ```
 The script looks for USB memory device and asks confirmation before using it.